matrix-org/matrix-spec-proposals/proposals/1929-admin-contact.md

 {
     admins: [{
         matrix_id: "@admin:domain.tld",
-        email: "admin@domain.tld",
+        email_address: "admin@domain.tld",
         role: "admin" # If omitted, the default will be "admin" },
     {
-        email: "security@domain.tld",
+        email_address: "security@domain.tld",
         role: "security"
     }],
     support_page: "https://domain.tld/support.html"
 }
 ```

-The `matrix_id` and `email` do NOT need to have the same domain as the homeserver.
+The `matrix_id` and `email_address` do NOT need to have the same domain as the homeserver.
 It is expected that
 an admin will have a "backup" contact address if the server is down, like an email or alternative mxid on a different homeserver.

-Entries may have a `matrix_id` OR an `email`, but at least one MUST be specified.
+Entries may have a `matrix_id` OR an `email_address`, but at least one MUST be specified.

 `role` is an informal description of what the address(es) are used for.
 The only two specified in this
 proposal are "admin" and "security."
 Admins are a catchall user for any queries, where security is intended